asymptotic-io/presentations/linuxconf-2021/linuxconf-script.md

 # Codec Latencies

 Another characteristic that distinguishes these codecs is latency.
-The time it takes for a signal processor to decode the encoded audio is often sufficient to delay the audio to a point where one starts observing lip sync problems while watching video.
+The time it takes for a signal processor to encode the audio is often sufficient to delay the audio to a point where one starts observing lip sync problems while watching video.
 Codecs like aptX which are less math and memory intensive have less latency.
 More math and memory intensive codecs like AAC can have greater latency but can be more efficient in conserving data and produce better sound